 Learn more about how long it takes to get an MBA.

 MBA tuition can range from tens of thousands of dollars to over $200,000, depending on the program you attend.
-According to a BusinessBecause report, the average tuition at top US MBA programs in 2021 is $148,978 .
+According to a BusinessBecause report, the average total cost of a top US MBA program in 2022 is $189,900 .

 One way to understand whether an MBA degree will be financially worth it for you is to calculate your return on investment (ROI).
 This is essentially a comparison of your long-term potential gains to your short-term investment costs.
 Keep in mind that this calculation only deals with the financial benefits of an MBA, as you can’t put a price on the educational and relational benefits of the degree.